This work is grounded in honoring the horse as a sentient partner.

 experience the feeling of flowing together in unity, lightness, and ease

 All horses are sensitive to subtle changes in a rider’s movement, balance, and internal state.
+Increased awareness of how we are organizing our bodies can dramatically improve our riding.

 Riding is optional, participants may choose to focus on engaging with their horse on the ground.